 The parkland and historic buildings provide a unique venue for concerts, demonstrations, workshops, and festivals.

-Claude Moore Colonial Farm - The 18th century living history farm features 357 acres of trails, wetlands, meadows and forests.
-Visitors enjoy self-guided tours, picnicking, hiking, fishing, biking, softball, baseball and football.
+Claude Moore Colonial Farm - The 18th-century living history farm features 357 acres of trails, wetlands, meadows, and forests.
+Visitors enjoy self-guided tours, picnicking, hiking, fishing, biking, softball, baseball, and football.

 Fort Marcy - This Civil War site is located approximately 1/2 mile south of the Potomac River on the south side of Chain Bridge Road.

-Theodore Roosevelt Island - The 91-acre wilderness preserve serves as a memorial honoring Roosevelt's contributions to conservation of public lands for forests, national parks, wildlife and bird refuges.
+Theodore Roosevelt Island - The 91-acre wilderness preserve serves as a memorial honoring Roosevelt's contributions to the conservation of public lands for forests, national parks, wildlife and bird refuges.
 The island has 2 1/2 miles of foot trails where you can observe a variety of flora and fauna and a 17-foot bronze statue of Roosevelt in the center of the island.